 I look forward to seeing you all on campus as Patriots!

-Pat Money — Senior Admissions Counselor
+Pat Money — Assistant Director of Admissions

 One of my favorite memories was when I made my initial decision to come to Mason back in 2006 after I saw the Men’s basketball team reach the final four live at the Verizon Center!

 I first started working with the Admissions Office in the Spring of 2007 as a student, but now, I am very excited to join the Mason community as a professional.
 I have a passion for higher education and even more so for George Mason University, and I hope to share it with all those who are interested.

 Have a great school year, and please feel free to contact me if you need any help with the college admissions process!
 GO PATRIOTS!